Prohibited donors scheme

 Spence v State of Queensland

-On 17 April 2019, the High Court of Australia made orders in relation to the Commonwealth Electoral Act 1918, in the matter of Spence v State of Queensland.
+On 17 April 2019, the High Court of Australia made orders in relation to the Commonwealth Electoral Act 1918.

 The Electoral Commissioner has made a decision regarding action required as a result of the High Court ruling.